 Persons who are residents of the Republic of South Africa are subject to taxation on their worldwide taxable income.
-A person will be a "resident" as defined in section 1 of the Act if he or she is -
+A person will be a "resident" as defined in section 1 of the Act if he or she is - implications of a double taxation agreement have not been taken into account in this Note.
+This Note must also be read in conjunction with Interpretation Note No. 4 (Issue 3).

-- ordinarily resident in the Republic; or - physically present in the Republic for a specified number of days during the relevant ("current") year of assessment as well as during each of the three years of assessment immediately preceding the current year of assessment (the "physical presence test").
+- ordinarily resident in the Republic; or - physically present in the Republic for a specified number of days during the relevant ("current") year of assessment as well as during each of the five years (previously three years) of assessment immediately preceding the current year of assessment (the "physical presence test").

-This note deals with the situation where a natural person, who is not ordinarily resident in the Republic, dies or becomes insolvent during a year of assessment and examines what comprises a year of assessment in the year of death or insolvency as well as how the 91 day test and the 549 day test must be applied in relation to such a year.
-The implications of a double taxation agreement have not been taken into account in this note.
-This note must also be read in conjunction with Interpretation Note No. 4 dated 4 February 2002.
+This Note deals with the situation where a natural person, who is not ordinarily resident in the Republic, dies or becomes insolvent during a year of assessment and examines what comprises a year of assessment in the year of death or insolvency as well as how the 91 day test and the 915 day (previously 549) test must be applied in relation to such a year.
+The